isomerpages/moe-evergreensec/_about-us/Information/Direct School Admission DSA Sec.md

 * Demonstrate strengths for further development in sports and/or leadership
 * Demonstration of aptitude and potential during interview and DSA assessment process.

-11.   **We welcome student applicants who express a deep passion in leadership, communications 1and/ or sports, even if they are presently not in any related CCA or school programme.**
+11.   **We welcome student applicants who express a deep passion in leadership, communications and/or sports, even if they are presently not in any related CCA or school programme.**

 12. Applicant’s experience in key leadership positions in Leadership Boards (e.g. Head or Deputy Head Prefect) or in CCAs would be considered, but are not a compulsory criteria.